I can't think of a higher leverage way to help someone in life than giving them internet access.

 1.1 billion students can’t afford internet access.
 67% are girls.

-We exist to make it simple and transparent for you to sponsor internet access and laptops for students in need, allowing them to access global knowledge and equal opportunities.
+We exist to make it simple and transparent for anyone to sponsor internet access and laptops for students in need, allowing them to access global knowledge and equal opportunities.

 Our focus areas in 2023